ansys/pyansys-dev-guide/doc/source/how-to/packaging.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Dependabot version updates are performed by checking a ``dependabot.yml``
 configuration file into your repository.
-In this file, one should specify the
+In this file, you should specify the
-location of the project's requirement files, so that Dependabot knows where to
+location of the project's requirement files so that Dependabot knows where to
 look.
-On top of that, Dependabot is also capable of updating ``GitHub actions``
+On top of that, Dependabot is capable of updating ``GitHub actions``
 versions.

 The following code snippets show the required configuration for Dependabot